PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 x := "hello"
 ```

-is inferred as `string`.
+`x` is inferred as `string`.
 Works similar to TypeScript!!

 This kind of type system is personally my favorite!!
 Having too much type information makes the code hard to scan, in my opinion!
 Having types only where absolutely needed is the way I roll, and I am glad Go has that same philosophy 🤩

 OFC, there was one place where I found Go's system to be less convenient.